usaisoft-xray-lab/Tensorrt-Conversion-and-Inference/README.md

 - NVIDIA GPU with CUDA support
 - Python 3.8+
-- TensorRT 8.6 (install from nvidia then run the pip wheel for the correct version)
+- TensorRT 8.6 (also test with tensorRT 10.14) (install from nvidia then run the pip wheel for the correct version)
 - OpenCV
 - NumPy
 - CUDA Toolkit 11.8